12 Reasons Why You’re Not Losing Weight While Breastfeeding

 So, don’t stress about this too much right now.

-As women, I think we all feel the pressure to “lose the pregnancy weight,” as soon as we give birth.
+As women, I think we all feel the pressure to “lose the pregnancy weight” and “bounce back,” as soon as we give birth.

-If you chose to breastfeed (especially exclusive breastfeeders) you are keeping your child alive, nourished, and hydrated… All by yourself!
+If you choose to breastfeed (especially exclusive breastfeeders), you are keeping your child alive, nourished, and hydrated… All by yourself!

-The only thing you should be focusing on in the first 6 months postpartum while breastfeeding is whether you are producing enough milk, your baby is gaining weight, and whether you and your baby are healthy and hydrated.
+In the first six months postpartum while breastfeeding, the only things you should focus on are whether you are producing enough milk, whether your baby is gaining weight, and whether you and your baby are healthy and hydrated.

-Once you wean (which might not be for a long time if you decide to do extended breastfeeding) you might find the weight comes off gradually on its own, or that you can get back to a regular exercise and diet that your body will respond to to more predictably.
+Once you wean (which might not be for a long time if you decide to do extended breastfeeding), you might find the weight comes off gradually on its own or that you can get back to a regular exercise and diet that your body will respond to more predictably.